NREL/EnergyPlus/doc/src/docs/EngineeringReference/04-AdvancedSurface.md

 ### Baffle Heat Balance

 The baffle is assumed to be sufficiently thin and high-conductivity so that it can be modeled using a single temperature (for both sides and along its area).
-This temperature <div img="image437.txt">\({T_{s,baff}}\)</div>is determined by formulating a heat balance on a control volume that just encapsulates the baffle surface.
+This temperature <span>${T_{s,baff}}$</span>is determined by formulating a heat balance on a control volume that just encapsulates the baffle surface.
 The baffle is assumed to completely cover the underlying surface such that it is opaque to shortwave and longwave radiation.
 This assumption means that even though the baffle will have some open area for ventilation, no solar energy passes through these openings.
 The heat balance is diagrammed in the following figure.

 ![](EngineeringReference/media/image438.png)